LudvikGalois/TerraFlops/README.md

 5. **Composite Score** = (Hardware Score × 0.7) + (Carbon Score × 0.3)

-**Why composite?**
-Prevents misleading scores where high-power models get perfect ratings just for maxing out hardware.
+This composite score prevents misleading scores where high-power models get perfect ratings just for maxing out hardware.
 A 1000W model running at 100% load isn't automatically better than a 200W model at 100% load.
 The carbon efficiency component rewards models that do the same work with less total environmental impact.

 **Real example:**